Sound technical content, curated with aloha by

 A. Hi Charles.
 When times change, some businesses start becoming less viable or unviable.
 Sadly, I think that's going to become the case for your business of collecting damaged honeycombs from a junk yard that rips up catalytic convertors.

-If a good honeycomb can yield $100 or so, but repairing a car from which it's been stolen costs $4500-$6500, sometimes more, and there are now countless innocent victims lobbying their government for changes, unfortunately I think it's going to be hard to sell whole convertors and impossible to sell plastic bags of broken ones.
+If a good honeycomb can yield $100 or so, but repairing a car from which it's been stolen costs $4500-$6500, sometimes more, and there are now countless innocent victims demanding change, unfortunately I think it's going to be hard to sell whole convertors and impossible to sell plastic bags of broken ones.
+Being legal is one thing, proving it is another.
 Sorry, I hope you prove me wrong, but I think your business is doomed.

 Luck & Regards,